Ultimate Towing Job

 A few inches of good ice is needed, he said.
 Tow trucks are not driven on the ice, and most of his retrieval equipment floats, but “I don’t want to spend a lot of time recovering my own equipment.”
 River ice is different from lake ice, and Butler said he expects to see a learning curve as the team prepares for the extraction.
 “It’s going to take us all of a complete day from start to finish,” he said.
 “I hope we can do it in one day; we’ve never recovered a sailboat out of ice before.”

 Earlier this week, Schafer told the St. Paul Pioneer Press, “It’s definitely doable.
 It will be fun.
 I can’t wait.”
+It’s the ultimate towing job.

 Ice recoveries are a specialty for Butler and Schafer.
 “We try to do as many as possible,” Butler told the Pioneer Press.
 “That’s what we get excited about.”
 Last year, Butler, Schafer and Matt Maloney, owner of Maloney Enterprises in Madelia, led an effort to pull an ice fisherman’s 7,000-pound pickup truck from the bottom of Lake Shetek near Slayton.